Skip to content

 """

-Initializes a Color object with RGBA values and frequency.
+Initializes a Color object from 8-bit RGBA values.

 Parameters: